arielsalminen/vue-design-system/docs/introduction.md

 Vue Design System is an open source tool for building UI Design Systems with [Vue.js](https://vuejs.org).
-It provides you and your team a set of organized tools, patterns & practices to build upon, so that you can get started on the actual product faster.
+It provides you and your team a set of organized tools, patterns & practices and works as the foundation for your application development.

 The tool is built on top of [Vue.js](https://vuejs.org), [Vue Styleguidist](https://github.com/vue-styleguidist/vue-styleguidist),